Created by Paola Prestini in collaboration with Mario Livio, Carmen Kordas and Royce Vavrek

 The Hubble Cantata is in part commissioned by Bay Chamber Concerts.
 The visuals are commissioned by VisionIntoArt

-The Hubble is a contemporary multimedia cantata for the mezzo soprano Jessica Rivera, and the renowned International Contemporary Ensemble.
-Commissioned by Bay Chamber Concerts, the cantata is inspired by Hubble Telescope images.
+The Hubble is a contemporary multimedia cantata for the mezzo soprano Jessica Rivera with choir and ensemble.
 The work is a collaboration with librettist Royce Vavrek, filmmaker Carmen Kordas, and the famed astrophysicist, Mario Livio, of the Space Telescope Science Institute.
 The work is leading towards a full length cantata for soprano and baritone, for the Hubble’s 25th anniversary in 2015.
 This work is supported by the Space Telescope Science Institute.